up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110.md

 omci_pipe.sh meg 131 0
 ```

-Typically, OLT operators enforce versioning compliance when software management is not handled over CWMP[^2].
+Typically, OLT operators enforce versioning compliance when software management is not handled over
+<abbr title="CPE WAN Management Protocol">CWMP</abbr>[^2].

 ## LAN troubleshooting

 ### Link Speed

-The WAS-110 will attempt to auto-negotiate with the host controller and, more often than not, fallback to 1 Gbps.
+The [WAS-110] will attempt to auto-negotiate with the host controller and, more often than not, fallback to 1 Gbps.
 To prevent this behaviour, forcefully set the speed of the host interface to 10 Gbps.

-Furthermore, to force the link speed on the WAS-110 itself, execute the following `ethtool`[^3] procedures.
+Furthermore, to force the link speed on the [WAS-110] itself, execute the following `ethtool`[^3] procedures.

 === "8311 firmware"

-    <h4>Web UI <small>permanent</small></h4>
+    <h5>from the Web UI <small>permanent</small></h5>

     ![WAS-110 device tab](troubleshoot-connectivity-issues-with-the-bfw-solutions-was-110/was_110_luci_device.webp)